JamesSullivan/url-normalization/README.md

  The default port (port 80 for the “http” scheme) is kept during URL Nutch normalization.
  * <b>“www” as the first domain label:</b>
  www is kept during Nutch normalization
+ * <b>removes session ids and other non unique page identifiers from urls:</b>
+ sid, phpsessid and sessionid are removed removes interpage href anchors such as site.com#location cleans ?&var=value into ?var=value cleans multiple sequential ampersands into a single ampersand removes trailing ? removes duplicate slashes

 ## url-normalization